Zucker School of Medicine at Hofstra/Northwell Internal Medicine Residency Program at Vassar Brothers Medical Center

 Subspecialty Teaching

 On Tuesday and Thursday mornings during inpatient wards, the ward team meets in small groups of around 6 residents with a subspecialist attending who does a small group “chalk talk.”
 This is a revolving curriculum so that by the end of residency all the residents have participated in these sessions.
 These sessions not only allow the residents to learn skills best taught in such an environment like interpretation of EKGs or understanding non-invasive ventilation options, but it also gives you unique access to subspecialty attendings which naturally fosters collegiality and mentorship which is essential for collaboration in the future on scholarly activity or possibly fellowship pursuit.
-Current subspecialty teaching sessions include GI, cardiology, pulmonary, ID and rapid response team training.
+Current subspecialty teaching sessions include gastroenterology, cardiology, pulmonary, infectious disease, rheumatology, nephrology and hematology/oncology.
 It is a wonderful opportunity – it is not unusual to see a BIPAP machine being wheeled down the hall by the pulmonologist to have the residents learn how to set it up and what the mask feels like.

 Noon Conference Series